 And this year, it’s just in time for Thanksgiving!
 I’m sure that all of those on their list will sit around with families and friends knowing that this year they have something special to be thankful for.

 Their list identifies New Jersey’s 100 most influential people in politics––either through their personalities, their professions or their ability to Git-R-Done in Trenton.
-People whose phone calls get returned faster than the Governor can insult a teacher, head to Iowa or New Hampshire or block the GW Bridge.
+People whose phone calls get returned faster than the Governor can insult a teacher, stand behind President-Elect Donald J. Trump or block the GW Bridge.
 Someone whose advice people seek more than Doctor Phil’s, whose Facebook friend you want to be, whose Tweets get re-Tweeted more than Lady Gaga’s or Justin Bieber’s.

 People who get interviewed by CNN, Fox News, the Star-Ledger and News 12.
 People who get mentioned everyday in Paul Mulshine’s columns.
+Those who get interviewed on 101.5.
 These are the people who award-winning political cartoonists Jimmy Margulies and Doug Sheneman make sure they practice drawing juuuust right.
 The folks who not only have a seat at the Trenton power table, but they own all the chairs.

 The Ultra-Movers.
 Uber-Shakers. the Super-Duper Politicos.
 Well, I’ll have none of that for my Powerlessness List.